graevy/graevy.github.io/content/posts/roms.md

 [^20]: Android phones these days usually have an A/B booting system; there are actually 2 boot images, and only one is live, and the other receives updates, and then they switch. `adb shell getprop ro.boot.slot_suffix` is the idiomatic way to determine if A or B is live (we want the live one).
 If that doesn't work, enter your bootloader interface again and run `fastboot getvar current-slot` (sometimes it's also just displayed in the bootloader interface UI).

 [^21]: TWRP's UI has `sideload` in a submenu somewhere.
 You start sideloading on the phone, then you `adb sideload <file.zip>` from your pc.

+[^22]: The "golden age" of android rooting is probably from a bit after 2010 until about 2015.
+In that era, android lacked features that root access could implement.
+Phones often had removeable batteries and a bunch of unused hardware (aforementioned FM/AM radio, IR blasters, etc).
+Touchwiz was standard on a lot of phones and it was atrocious.
+Phones had worse hardware and were seriously bogged down by bloatware.
+Small communities  cropped up for each popular phone model.
+Gradually, the market settled, rooting became streamlined, and android phones became feature complete, companies stopped experimenting with hardware, and Samsung learned how to make a decent launcher.